2017 NASCAR Xfinity Series: Drivers' Championship

+^{†} – Corey LaJoie and Stephen Leicht started receiving Xfinity Series points at Homestead. ^{‡} – Both Denny Hamlin's wins were encumbered so his best finish (excluding his two wins) was 5th so for that reason he is scored behind Ty Dillon in the championship.
+For purposes of the owners championship, both Hamlin wins were penalized with points penalties.

 Owners' championship (Top 15)

 (key) Bold - Pole position awarded by time.
 Italics - Pole position set by final practice results or rainout. * – Most laps led. ^{1} – Stage 1 winner. ^{2} – Stage 2 winner. ^{1–10} – Owners' regular season top 10 finishers.